 The person at the center of this case

-Justice for United States Government / Sanctions Enforcement — the trail went cold in 2024, but the truth hasn't.
+Justice for U.S. National Security / Sanctions Enforcement — the trail went cold in 2024, but the truth hasn't.

 Start here

-Shaoyun Wang is charged with orchestrating an illegal scheme to export over $100 million worth of Iranian petroleum to Chinese refineries while evading U.S. sanctions, allegedly benefiting Iran's Islamic Revolutionary Guard Corps-Quds Force (IRGC-QF).
-The operation exploited the U.S. financial system through intermediaries in Turkey, Oman, and the United States to process transactions and obscure the illegal transfers.
-Wang remains at large with suspected ties to Iran and China, and authorities seek information on her whereabouts and the full scope of her co-conspirators' involvement.
+Shaoyun Wang is charged with orchestrating an illegal scheme to export over $100 million worth of Iranian petroleum to Chinese refineries while evading U.S. sanctions, allegedly in coordination with Iran's Islamic Revolutionary Guard Corps-Quds Force (IRGC-QF).
+The operation exploited the U.S. financial system through intermediaries in Turkey, Oman, and the United States to process transactions that ultimately funded terrorist organizations.
+Wang remains at large with known ties to Iran and China, and authorities seek information on her whereabouts and the full scope of her financial network.

 Try asking